Listening is the Key to Your Recovery and to Your Being Your Loved One’s Best Chance

 How well do you listen?

-If you are the parent of a person struggling with a substance use disorder or other addictive behaviors, your life and theirs could depend on your growing your listening skills.
+If you are the parent or spouse of a person struggling with a substance use disorder or other addictive behaviors, your life and theirs could depend on your growing your listening skills.

 For instance, Candy’s son has been smoking pot since the age of 13.
 At first, he was just more relaxed and less anxious.
 Then his grades began to fall.